Countries Visited: Kenya, Uganda, Tanzania, Malawi, Zambia, Zimbabwe, Botswana, Namibia, South Africa

 DAY 42: Okavango Delta to Maun (B / L / D)

 This morning affords a final opportunity for a game walk before packing up and setting off back to Maun, arriving back in the early afternoon to have the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight - dependent on weather conditions and availability.

 DAY 43: Maun to Rundu (Namibia) (B / L / D)

 Following the Kavango River, Northern Namibia is entered.
-A stop is made at Rundu for supplies before heading to the spectacular campsite located on the banks of the Kavango River - complete with “open air” facilities and the occasional hippo grazing on the lawn!
+A stop is made at Rundu for supplies before heading to the spectacular campsite located on the banks of the Kavango River.

 DAY 44: Rundu to Etosha National Park (B / L / D)